 Furthermore, because the credit rating agencies earned hefty fees for their consulting services in structuring asset-backed securities and because they competed with the other agencies for business, they had a strong incentive to give the highest credit rating to these securities.

-To increase their profits, loan originators started, in 2003, granting loans to subprime borrowers, many of whom were unable to pay back the loans.
+To increase their profits, loan originators started, in 2003, granting loans to subprime borrowers, many of whom were unable to repay the loans.
 Hence, the credit enhancements could not compensate for the large number of subprime borrowers in the securitization pool, so many of the asset-backed securities, particularly mortgage-backed securities, suffered large losses — even buyers of the most senior tranches suffered losses.
 Because of the increased risk of these securities, which were often used as collateral for repos, the lenders started requiring a larger haircut, which is the spread between the loan amount and the amount of the collateral that had to be posted.
-In many cases, lenders would not accept debt securities as collateral.
-Both results caused a decrease in the money supply, which contributed to the 2007-2009 credit crisis.
+Many lenders would not accept debt securities as collateral.
+Both results decreased the money supply, contributing to the 2007-2009 Great Recession.